crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Breaking Changes
 ================

+- Removed the deprecated ``license.enterprise`` setting.
+To use CrateDB without any enterprise features one should use the Community Edition instead.

 - Removed the HTTP pipelining functionality.
 We are not aware of any client using this functionality.

 - Changed the ordering of columns to be based on their position in the